 How to Solve for Customer Needs

-What stops customers from meeting their needs with your services or products?
-The first step to solve a problem is to put yourself in your customer's shoes: If you were the customer when we purchase your goods, use your technology, or sign up for your services, what would prevent you from achieving ultimate value?
+The first step to solving for your customers is to put yourself in their shoes: If you were the customer when we purchase your goods, use your technology, or sign up for your services, what would prevent you from achieving ultimate value?

 1. Offer consistent company-wide messaging.

-Consistent internal communications across all departments is one of the best steps towards a customer-focused mindset.
-If the entire company understands its goals, values, product, and service capabilities, then the messages will easily translate to meet the customer need.
+Consistent internal communications across all departments is one of the best steps toward a customer-focused mindset.
+If the entire company understands its goals, values, product, and service capabilities, then the messages will easily translate to meet the customers’ needs.

-To get everyone on the same page, organize sales and customer service meetings, send out new product emails, provide robust new employee onboarding, require quarterly trainings and seminars, or staff host webinars to share important projects.
+To get everyone on the same page, organize sales and customer service meetings, send out new product emails, provide robust new employee onboarding, and require quarterly training and seminars or staff-hosted webinars to share important projects.